Saturday Science Club

 Is your child, age 8 – 11 years old, a problem solver or budding scientist?
-If so, our popular Saturday Science Club is back for an exciting winter session!
+If so, our popular Saturday Science Club is back for an exciting spring session!
 We’ll explore math and science through hands-on activities and learn about various topics such as animal nutrition, animal behavior and conservation engineering.

 Each Saturday Science Club runs from 10 a.m. – 12 p.m., one Saturday per month, from February through April.
 Participation is $5 for Zoo members and $7 for non-members.